 For multibeam operations on the Q105, sound speed profiles were taken with an Oceanscience Underway SV system, which utilized a Valeport sound speed profiler.
 Profiles were taken on a 3-hour interval.
-The profiler was deployed while underway during survey operations.
-The profiler was lowered as close as possible to the sea floor, and then retracted to the vessel and downloaded.
+The profiler

-For single beam operations on the Cutwater, sound speed profiles were taken with an AML Oceanographic SV+ profiler.
+For single beam operations on the Cutwater and Spare RHIB, sound speed profiles were taken with an AML Oceanographic SV+ or Odom Digibar Pro profiler.
 Profiles were taken on a 6-12 hour interval.
 The profiler was deployed by lowering it to the sea floor manually.